A Coaching Model Created by Sudhir Dhar

 Explore – Goal &Measurement:

-After initial discussion, establish a realisable goal for the coaching assignment and if required, a target for progress in the session.
-It is defined as the ability to understand what is required in the specific coaching interaction and to come to agreement with the prospective or new client about the coaching process and relationship.
+After an initial discussion, establish a realisable goal for the coaching assignment and if required, a target for progress in the session.
+It is defined as the ability to understand what is required in the specific coaching interaction and to come to an agreement with the prospective or new client about the coaching process and relationship.
 Often overlooked though is that this competency includes both an initial agreement for the coaching relationship and an agreement at the beginning of each session as to what the client wants to work on, a possible outcome and measure for progress in that time.
 The initial agreement starts with a conversation on the roles of the coach and the client, what coaching is and what it is not.
 A written agreement detailing this information as well as addressing ethics and confidentiality is often used and signed by the coach and the client.
-For a more dynamic written agreement you could ask your client to add their own paragraph which describes what they want from the coaching and commit to doing.
+For a more dynamic written agreement, you could ask your client to add their own paragraph which describes what they want from the coaching and commit to doing.

 What is goal for coaching – SMART Goal